 Crohn's disease may lead to one or more of the following complications:

 - Bowel obstruction.
-Crohn's disease affects the thickness of the intestinal wall.
-Over time, parts of the bowel can scar and narrow, which may block the flow of digestive contents.
-You may require surgery to remove the diseased portion of your bowel.
+Crohn's disease can affect the entire thickness of the intestinal wall.
+Over time, parts of the bowel can scar and narrow, which may block the flow of digestive contents, often known as a stricture.
+You may require surgery to widen the stricture or sometimes to remove the diseased portion of your bowel.

 - Ulcers.
 Chronic inflammation can lead to open sores (ulcers) anywhere in your digestive tract, including your mouth and anus, and in the genital area (perineum).